bevyengine/bevy/examples/README.md

 Example | Description
 --- | ---
-[Button](../examples/ui/button.rs) | Illustrates creating and updating a button [Font Atlas Debug](../examples/ui/font_atlas_debug.rs) | Illustrates how FontAtlases are populated (used to optimize text rendering internally)
+[Borders](../examples/ui/borders.rs) | Demonstrates how to create a node with a border [Button](../examples/ui/button.rs) | Illustrates creating and updating a button [Font Atlas Debug](../examples/ui/font_atlas_debug.rs) | Illustrates how FontAtlases are populated (used to optimize text rendering internally)
 [Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component